 Yellowstone Wildlife Cabins PO Box 96 West Yellowstone, Montana 59758 406-646-7675

-Welcome to Yellowstone Wildlife Cabins in West Yellowstone, Montana!
+Welcome to Yellowstone Wildlife Cabins & Property Management in West Yellowstone, Montana!

 There is much to see and do in West Yellowstone in the winter.
 All of our units are located a short distance to the world renowned Rendezvous Ski Trails; the miles of snowmobiling trails throughout MT, ID, and WY and many other attractions.
 We offer packages that can include snowmobile rentals for in and out of Yellowstone National Park; cross-country ski rentals for skiing on the many different trails around West Yellowstone and Yellowstone National Park; discounted tickets to the Grizzly Wolf Discovery Center; discounts on downhill skiing at Big Sky Ski Resort (only 60 min away); snowshoe rentals and many other winter activities – like dog sledding and ice fishing to name a few.
 Cynthia is also a NAI Certified Interpretive Guide (former Snowmobile and Snowcoach Guide in Yellowstone National Park).